Arborescences and Shortest Path Trees when Colors Matter: Abstract

 \section{Abstract}

-Color-constrained subgraph problems are those where we are given an edge-colored (directed or undirected) graph and the task is to find a specific type of subgraph, like a spanning tree, an arborescence, a single-source shortest path tree, a perfect matching etc., with constraints on the number of edges of each color.
+We are given an edge-colored (directed or undirected) graph and our objective is to find a specific type of subgraph, like a spanning tree, an arborescence, a single-source shortest path tree, a perfect matching etc., with constraints on the number of edges of each color.
 Some of these problems, like color-constrained spanning tree, have elegant solutions and some of them, like color-constrained perfect matching, are longstanding open questions.
 In this work, we study color-constrained arborescences and shortest path trees.
 Computing a color-constrained shortest path tree on weighted digraphs turns out to be \NP-hard in general but polynomial-time solvable when all cycles have positive weight.
 This polynomial-time solvability is due to the fact that the solution space is essentially the set of all color-constrained arborescences of a directed acyclic subgraph of the original graph.
-While finding color-constrained arborescence of digraphs is \NP-hard in general, we give efficient algorithms when the input graph is acyclic.
+While finding color-constrained arborescence of digraphs is \NP-hard in general, we give an efficient algorithm when the input digraph is acyclic.
 Consequently, a color-constrained shortest path tree on weighted digraphs having only positive weight cycles can be efficiently computed.
-Our algorithms also generalize to the problem of finding a color-constrained shortest path tree with minimum total weight.
 En route, we sight nice connections to colored matroids and color-constrained bases.
+Our algorithm also generalizes to the problem of finding a color-constrained shortest path tree with the minimum total weight.
+Both our algorithms use a single source shortest path algorithm and a (minimum cost) maximum flow algorithm as subroutines.
+By using the recent algorithm by van den Brand et al. (FOCS 2023) for these subroutines, our algorithms achieve near-linear running time when the edge weights are integral and polynomially-bounded in the size of the graph.